open-amt-cloud-toolkit/docs/docs/Reference/RPC/commandsRPC.md

 #### amtpassword

 Change or update the AMT password of the device.
 If the `-password` flag, `-newamtpassword` flag, or neither flag are provided, then the user will be prompted to input the password or passwords.

+!!! warning "`configure amtpassword` versus `maintenance changepassword`"
+    `configure amtpassword` is a local command.
+This does not communicate with a centralized database storing the new AMT passwords so make sure to take note of any changes made!
+To ensure the database is updated with the new passwords for deployments utilizing RPS and MPS, [see the `rpc maintenance changepassword` command.](#changepassword)

 ```
 rpc configure amtpassword -password CurrentAMTPassword -newamtpassword NewAMTPassword